tensorsystems/tensoremr/README.md

 2. Run `docker-compose up` in `docker/dev`.
 This will setup `postgres`, `redis`, `pgadmin`, and `supertokens`
 3. Run `yarn nx serve cli seed roles`.
 This will seed necessary roles in supertokens
 4. Run `yarn nx serve cli seed users`.
 This will seed some users.
 Checkout the user management dashboard `http://localhost:8081/api/auth/dashboard` after seeding
+5. Run `yarn nx serve cli loinc-import`.
+This will load LOINC dataset into redis

 ### FHIR Server